 Is a broken tooth with swelling a dental emergency?

 A broken tooth accompanied by swelling may be considered an urgent dental matter, particularly if the swelling is increasing, you are experiencing significant pain, or you feel generally unwell.
 Swelling can sometimes indicate the presence of infection, which may benefit from prompt professional assessment.
 Whilst not every situation requires immediate emergency treatment, it is generally advisable to contact a dental practice as soon as possible for guidance.
+The dental team can help determine the appropriate level of urgency based on your specific symptoms and advise you on the best next steps for your situation.

 Can a broken tooth with swelling heal on its own?